Charles L. Bennett: Honors and awards

 Bennett was named the 2013 Karl G. Jansky Prize Lecturer.

 In 2015 Bennett was awarded the Caterina Tomassoni and Felice Pietro Chisesi Prize "For Dr. Bennett's leadership in two experiments on the Cosmic Microwave Background that literally changed our view of the Universe: COBE-DMR, leading to the discovery of primordial spatial fluctuations in the CMB, and WMAP, leading to precise measurements of the cosmological parameters and establishing -de facto- the Standard Cosmological Model".
 Bennett was named for the 2017 Isaac Newton Medal and Prize: "Professor Charles L Bennett, the leader of the Wilkinson Microwave Anisotropy Probe (WMAP), has had a transformative effect in cosmology.
 WMAP has, through its incredibly precise measurements of temperature fluctuations in the cosmic microwave background (CMB), revolutionized our understanding of the universe.
 It transformed cosmology from an order-of-magnitude game to a precision experimental science."
 The American Academy of Arts & Sciences (AAAS) awarded its 2021 Rumford Prize to Dr. Bennett "For his contributions to the field of cosmology."
 AAAS President, David Oxtoby, said, “Professor Bennett’s spectacular work helped transform cosmology into an integral component in the quest for the fundamental laws of physics.
 His trailblazing work gives us an unprecedented, precise view of the universe, and more importantly, reminds us of the joys and possibilities of scientific discovery.”

-Bennett is a Fellow of both the American Association for the Advancement of Science and the American Physical Society.
-In 2002, ISI named him the most Highly Cited Researcher in space science worldwide.
-He is an author of the top two "Super Hot Papers in Science" published since 2003.
-In 2004, he was elected a Fellow of the American Academy of Arts and Sciences.